The Kathmandu Valley Travel Guide

 PASHUPATINATH (pronounced Pash-patty-nat) is where they burn the bodies in the open.
 But it is, of course, much more besides.
 Crammed up against the mouth of a ravine, 4km east of central Kathmandu and just beyond the Ring Road, it also straddles a tirtha, or sacred crossroads and is Nepal’s holiest Hindu pilgrimage site, a smoky and stirring melee of temples, statues, pilgrims and half-naked holy men.

-The entire complex overflows with pilgrims from all over the subcontinent during the wild festival of Shiva Raatri (held on the full moon of Feb–March), which commemorates Shiva’s tandava dance of destruction, according to some, or his drinking of blue poison to save the gods (see “Old Blue-Throat”), according to others.
+The entire complex overflows with pilgrims from all over the subcontinent during the wild festival of Shiva Raatri (held on the full moon of Feb–March), which commemorates Shiva’s tandava dance of destruction, according to some, or his drinking of blue poison to save the gods (see “Old Blue-Throat” Dropdown content), according to others.
 Devout locals also come for special services on full moon days and on the eleventh lunar day (ekadashi) after each full and new moon.

 Perhaps more than anywhere else in Nepal, Pashupatinath is a place to modestly cover legs and arms – for women especially.
 It’s also important to respect the privacy of bathers, worshippers and, indeed, the dead.
 You may see other people poking their long lenses into the cremation pyres, but you have to question whether this is appropriate, particularly when grieving families are present.